 Those who embrace the “saints only” doctrine will permit the church to “take” from non-saints, but not “give” to them in times of distress.
 Though generous members often step up in such situations, one can see how bad this doctrine makes the church look.
 You can help it, but it can’t help you!

 God the Father & Jesus

 God has always required His people to be benevolent, even to those outside His own.
-He made sure provisions were set aside for all the needy (Deuteronomy 14:28-29); and it is obvious that the Lord’s disciples were in the habit of using their treasury for the poor in society (John 12:5; 13:29).
+He made sure provisions were set aside for all the needy (Deuteronomy 14:28-29); and it is obvious that the Lord’s disciples were in the habit of using their treasury for all the poor in society (John 12:5; 13:29).
 It is no wonder then that the “churches of Galatia” and the “church of the Thessalonians” were told to “do good to everyone” (Galatians 6:10; 1 Thessalonians 5:15).
-They were to follow that same benevolent spirit!
+They were to follow that same benevolent spirit.

 Everyone acknowledges that Jesus did not practice limited benevolence, yet the “saints only” brethren say that His body must do so or be condemned.
 They label any congregation that would dare follow the Lord’s example in helping a non-believer “apostate” or “unsound.”
 Think about that.
 Any church that follows the example of Christ in the sphere of benevolence will not be accepted by “saints only” brethren.

 Jesus said that those who love “only their brothers” are no better than tax collectors and Gentiles (Matthew 5:46-48).
 Would that principle not apply to the church, or is it only individual Christians who must be better than them in showing love to everyone?
 This is devastating to the “saints only” position, for it encourages churches to practice the very kind of “selective love” that Jesus spoke against!